 There are more than 350 super funds in the market that are classified as personal super, corporate super, SMSF products, public sector super, wrap/platform accounts, industry funds, retail funds, master trusts, etc. Many of these funds are not available directly to the average person.
 The customer may be required to be employed by a particular government department or large corporation, or it may be necessary to see a financial planner first.

-We have therefore limited our superannuation star ratings to funds that are available to the average person, i.e. anyone can apply directly to the fund.
+We have therefore limited our superannuation Star Ratings to funds that are available to the average person, where anyone can apply directly to the fund.

-- We have analysed 74 super funds that are available for personal super investment – available to everyone
+- We have analysed super funds that are available for personal super investment – available to everyone.

-- Funds that are directly available for individuals to purchase without an intermediary (e.g. a financial planner)
+- Funds must be directly available for individuals to purchase without an intermediary (e.g. a financial planner).

-- Minimum funds under management $100 million (superannuation and pensions)
+- Funds must have minimum funds under management of at least $100 million in superannuation and pensions.

 We have focused on the accumulation stage, when funds are being contributed to superannuation, not the drawdown stage following retirement.
 We have not credit rated the super fund managers.

 Below is a list of some of the many superannuation providers in Australia, or view more here: